Welcome to 4 Rosen’s blog – this is where you’ll find news about what we’re doing in class.

 I hope you enjoyed our carol service; a big ‘Thank You’ goes out to our wonderful assistant head, Miss Bell, who organised, planned, rehearsed and led the event, as well as Miss Rachel, who diligently taught and practised the songs with all pupils and provided some most excellent backing music!

-Have a very Merry Christmas and a Happy New Year; I’ll see you all on Wednesday 4th of January (please remember, Monday 2nd is a bank holiday and Tuesday 3rd January is an inset day!)
+Have a very Merry Christmas and a Happy New Year; I’ll see you all on Tuesday 9th January (please remember, Monday 8th January is an inset day!)

 Mr Faith